-As a result grid-connected plants with a total capacity of 158,974 kWp were installed.
-As during the previous years, the off-grid sector plays a minor role in the Austrian PV market (off-grid PV-capacity installed in 2014: 299 kWp).
+Grid-connected plants with a total capacity of 151,806 kWp were installed.
+Thereof 1973 kWp are roof-integrated and 910 kWp façade integrated.
+As during the previous years, the off-grid sector plays a minor role in the Austrian PV market (off-grid PV-capacity installed in 2015: 46 kWp).
 Data about market segments (residential, commercial) is not available.